Dear Your Teen:

 Lastly, it is worth revisiting this conversation in some months to see how his perception of the situation may have changed.

-A Police Officer also commented on this situation:
+A Police Officer also commented:

 I would have the parents of this young man reach out to both the law enforcement agency and the school to explain the details.
 As a law enforcement officer, I would give some credit to this young man for not running and facing the penalty for his error in judgement.
 That’s the only fair way to deal with a situation like this.
-If I was the law enforcement officer, I would give him not only face-to-face credit but I would also make the court aware of that facts.
+If I were the law enforcement officer, I would give him not only face-to-face credit but I would also make the court aware of that facts.
 Lastly, his general attitude will have an impact.